-8.6 Performance Optimization
+8.7 Performance Optimization

-This section provides tips and suggestions for optimizing the performance of a SYS/BIOS-based application.
+This section provides suggestions for optimizing the performance of SYS/BIOS applications.
 This is accomplished in two ways: by using compiler and linker optimizations, and by optimizing the configuration of SYS/BIOS.

-8.6.1 Configuring Logging
+8.7.1 Configuring Logging